 The village ofKakékanmé

-Discover Xwévi’s home village, a living territory where hospitality, transmission and local development move forward together.
+Discover Xwévi’s home village: a concrete, lived place where hospitality, transmission and local development remain closely tied to daily life.

 Vue du village de Kakékanmé